ShaunCurtis/Blazr.IRepository/Readme.md

-# Building a VERY Generic IRepository Data Pipeline
+# Rethinking the Repository Pattern

 ## Introduction